in Chatsworth, Grey Highlands, Southgate, West Grey

 But like many others who have left to find fortune and fame in the city’s bigger fish pond, Jesse returned periodically and couldn't help but witness his home town changing a little, each time he came back — and not in a good way.

-“I had just been coming back to Markdale over the years since going off to Toronto and seeing it slowly dissolve and hearing it from town members, you know, when you would catch up with people in town and then hearing their sort of melancholy or sadness at what Markdale was turning into,” said McCracken, harkening back to the years before he decided to document the town’s apparent demise.
+“I had just been coming back to Markdale over the years since going off to Toronto and seeing it slowly dissolve and hearing it from town members, you know, when you would catch up with people in town and then hearing their sort of melancholy or sadness at what Markdale was turning into,” said McCracken, harkening back to the years before he decided to document the town’s apparent decline.
 “Every time you come back, you hear about another business closing and then it's like, oh well, now they want to shut the school down,” he added.

 Upon observing this disturbing reality, the sensitive young filmmaker embarked on his latest project, Grey Roads — a deeper look at Markdale’s descent and the people who try to keep its light alive.
 Shot entirely in black and white, the film strikes a nostalgic chord for the audience.
 “I think the black and white definitely lends to some sort of melancholic tone and as well, like timelessness,” said McCracken.
 “It just felt right for the movie.”